the 2020 program application period will be june-september 2019.

 2. Prior to submitting your application: Contact Lindsay Overall with your intent to apply to the program at email@example.com.
 She will verify that you have met all prerequisites.

-3. Submit all of your application materials directly to Lindsay by email at firstname.lastname@example.org.
+3. Submit all of your application materials by September 2019 (exact deadline TBD) directly to Lindsay by email at firstname.lastname@example.org.
 Partial applications will not be reviewed.
 Complete applications will be reviewed by the FIT Committee.

-4. Notification of Verdict- You will be notified as to the results of the FIT Committee's decision within two weeks of their call.
+4. Notification of Verdict- You will be notified as to the results of the FIT Committee's decision by early November.
 If accepted into the program, you will receive any feedback from the committee about your application, as well as a letter of agreement to sign (Appendix V) and a list of available Faculty Guides to choose from if you have not already already selected one.

 We would like to stress that it is not possible to accept every applicant.
 Senior Academy faculty are heavily committed and will accept only that number of applicants to whom we can guarantee a full and rich experience.